 Pastoral teams work with their tutor teams on a regular basis to build understanding and skill in dealing with issues related to bullying.
-In turn this awareness is shared with and developed in the work undertaken by the Student Councils.
-There is also a team of anti-bullying mentors.
-Assemblies are used once per term to remind pupils of the effects of bullying and how to report it and respond to it.
+In turn this awareness is shared with and developed in the work undertaken by the student councils or similar focus groups.
+In some schools there are also peer mentors or community ambassadors who support children with issues related to bullying.
+Assemblies are used to remind pupils of the effects of bullying and how to report it and respond to it.